 Courtney Price-Dukes: “The Reality of Foster Care”

 Learn what it means to live the “hard-knock life.”
 Every foster child has their own unique story.
 The lack of foster families is having a devastating effect on children in the foster care system.
-Price-Dukes uses the popular character “Annie” to illustrate how she is not just a fictional situation portrayed on our screens but is the reality for many children in our world today.
+Price-Dukes uses the popular character “Annie” to illustrate how her story is not just a fictional situation but a reality for many children in our world today.

 Michelle Vann, Ph.D.: “Getting in Alignment”